helnguyen/CS-330-Getting-Started-With-MATLAB/README.md

 ### Functions with Multiple Parameters and Data Types:

    MATLAB functions can accept multiple parameters, and these parameters can be of different data types.
+This flexibility allows you to pass various types of data to functions, making them versatile and suitable for a wide range of applications.
+You can have input parameters that are numbers, strings, arrays, or any other data type.

 ### Functions Returning Multiple Values:

-   MATLAB functions can return multiple values by encapsulating them in square brackets:
+  MATLAB functions can return multiple values by encapsulating them in square brackets and separating them with commas.
+This feature is handy when you want to return more than one result from a function.
+In the provided example, a function named multiValueFunction returns two values, output1 and output2.
+These values can be of different data types, and they can be used in the calling code for further processing or analysis.

    ```matlab
    function [output1, output2] = multiValueFunction(input1, input2)